oschweitzer/learning-resources/react_lesson.md

 export default Blog;
 ```

-Routes order is important, here /:postId should be placed after /new-post in order to avoid new-post to be interpreted as an postId.
+Routes order is important, here `/:postId` should be placed after `/new-post` in order to avoid `new-post` to be interpreted as an `postId`.
 But this will not resolve it all, because by default the router will render all routes if they match the path.
-In this our case, when going on the `/new-post` path, it will render both `NewPost` and `FullPost` components.
+In our case, when going on the `/new-post` path, it will render both `NewPost` and `FullPost` components.
 To solve that, simply wrap your routes between a `Switch` component (provided by `react-router-dom`).
-This `Switch` component will only render the first component when the route math the path.
+This `Switch` component will only render the first component when the route matches the path.

 Then in your child component, you can get this dynamic parameter by using the `props.match` object and its `params` property which contains the parameters list.